Latest update: 2020-04-15 17:21:29

 The national is bound by the professional rules governing the practice of the profession in France.

 In addition, in the event of substantial differences between the training of the national and that required for the exercise of occupational therapist activity in France, likely to harm public health, the regional prefect may decide to subject him to a test aptitude.

-To go further Article L. 4331-6 of the Public Health Code.
+For further information: Article L. 4331-6 of the Public Health Code.